-This process is called glycation and like anything in the body it too creates so called ‘end products’.
-The end products of glycation are called Advanced Glycation End-products (AGEs) and their effect on the tissue is making protein fibers stiff and malformed.
-So not only do your cells become stiff and start to malfunction but these end products also act as free radicals speeding up the the aging process.
+is making protein fibers stiff and malformed.
+However, not only do AGEs make your cells become stiff and cause them to malfunction — these end products also act as free radicals speeding up the aging process.

-This takes place wherever you have protein and fat cells.
-Hello eggs!
+2. This takes place wherever you have protein and fat cells.
+Hello, eggs!

 A study published in Human Reproduction in 2011 linked the formation of AGEs to DNA damage in the eggs, lower fertilization rates, poor follicular and embryonic development and lower pregnancy rates IRRESPECTIVE of age!
-Which offers one explanation why many of my clients are diagnosed with “old eggs” even in their 30s!
-This negative effect on the egg quality and age is especially pronounced in women with PCOS and diabetes.
+And this offers one explanation why many of our clients are diagnosed with “old eggs” even in their 30s!
+This negative effect on egg quality and age is especially pronounced in women with PCOS and diabetes.

-Eggs need to be plump, with soft zona pellucida (so that sperm can easily penetrate it).
-Hardening of the zona pellucida (the outer shell of the egg) gives the eggs a shriveled and old appearance and makes it very difficult for the sperm to penetrate it.
-This is when your RE will recommend ICSI or stay away from your eggs in the first place due to high risk of chromosomal damage and poor egg division due to the DNA damage.
+Eggs need to be plump, with soft zona pellucida (the outer shell of the egg) so that sperm can easily penetrate it.
+Hardening of the zona pellucida gives the eggs a shriveled and old appearance and makes it very difficult for the sperm to penetrate it.
+This is when your RE will recommend ICSI or stay away from your eggs in the first place due to the high risk of chromosomal damage and poor egg division due to the DNA damage.

 Infographic: Addressing Poor Egg Health